Battery backup vs. generator: which one earns its keep?

 - Your solar panels produce electricity during the day.

-- A hybrid inverter routes that energy to your home and charges the generator’s battery.
+- An inverter setup routes that energy to your home and charges the battery (and sends extra energy back to the grid).

 - When the grid goes down, the inverter automatically isolates your home (also commonly known as islanding) and pulls stored energy from the battery.